marcofrontend/marcofrontend/README.md

 # Marco Estors
 I'm a Front End Developer Junior born in Spain.
+While living in Glasgow, I decided to study again.
 My First course about programming was: M250 - Object-Oriented Java Programming (Open University).
-It was great, and I learnt a lot. classes, setters, getters, abstract classes, interfaces, objects,...
-I was really into it.
-Also I was studying using internet to became an Oracle Java Developer.
+It was great, and I learnt a lot. objects, classes, setters, getters, abstract classes, interfaces...
+I was really into it. <br> I was also studying online courses to became an Oracle Certified Professional Java Developer. <br>
 I switched to JavaScript, and I went to College in Glasgow.
-(HND Interactive Media - Web Development) I dropped out of the second year, but I got the HNC Web Development Certificate
+(HND Interactive Media - Web Development) I dropped out of the second year, but I got the HNC Web Development Certificate.

 ## Interested in finding a job as a Junior Web Developer